 Department of Dermatology

 Like many clinical departments, we are committed to excellence in patient care, research and education.
-As of January 2010, there are 17 full-time faculty (10 based at MD Anderson), five part-time faculty, 10 volunteer faculty (at the medical school), two advanced practice nurses, one physician assistant, 17 dermatology residents, and four clinical and postdoctoral research fellows.
+There are 17 full-time faculty (10 based at MD Anderson), five part-time faculty, 10 volunteer faculty (at the medical school), two advanced practice nurses, one physician assistant, 17 dermatology residents, and four clinical and postdoctoral research fellows.
 We have a strong ancillary staff that is an integral part of the team.
 We conduct teaching conferences every day, posted in an online calendar, with three of those weekly conferences held jointly with Baylor College of Medicine.
 Visit our Training Programs page for descriptions of our resident, fellowship and postdoctoral training positions.

 The Melanoma and Skin Center utilizes a multidisciplinary approach that includes faculty from the Departments of Medical Melanoma, Surgical Melanoma, and Radiation Oncology.
 The Mohs micrographic surgical unit has close collaborations with the Departments of Plastic Surgery, Head and Neck Surgery, the Section of Ophthalmology, and other surgical subspecialties.
-There is an ongoing multidisciplinary effort between dermatology and the Stem Cell Transplantation clinic to diagnose and treat rashes associated with graft-vs-host disease.
+There is an ongoing multidisciplinary effort between dermatology and the Stem Cell Transplantation clinic to diagnose and treat rashes associated with graft-vs.-host disease.
 The dermatologists are active consultants for the management of skin infections and drug rashes.